BPRC-Bioinfo/VDJ-insights/README.md

 ### Important Notes

 - Ensure that the paths to the input files are correct and accessible.
-- The script includes validation for the input files and parameters to ensure they meet the required criteria.
 - If using the `--default` flag, do not specify `-f/--flanking-genes` or `-c/--chromosomes` as they are mutually exclusive with `--default`.

-This command runs the pipeline using the default settings.

 ## Configuration settings

-The **config.yaml** file, located within the **config** directory, serves as the central place for customizing the pipeline's operation.
-This config file is generate automatically.
-This YAML file contains various parameters to tailor the analysis based on your given input.
-Although it is automatically generated it is recommended to see what is contains.
+The **config.yaml** file, located within the **config** directory, serves as a overview of the configuration settings that the pipeline uses.
+This config file is generate automatically and contains various parameters to tailor the analysis based on your given input.
+Although it is automatically generated, it is recommended to see what it contains.

 ### Basic configuration options